Russel88/DAtest/README.md

 #### The method goes as follows:

--   Shuffle outcome variable (E.g. case vs. control)
+-   Shuffle predictor variable (E.g. case vs. control)
--   Spike in data for some randomly chosen features (OTU/gene/protein), such that they are associated with the shuffled outcome
+-   Spike in data for some randomly chosen features (OTU/gene/protein), such that they are associated with the shuffled predictor
 -   Apply methods, and check:
     -   whether they can find the spike-ins
     -   whether the false positive rate is controlled